Join our Scientific Advisory Committees

 Ways of working

-The SACs use Microsoft Teams as a platform to share documents and information and to hold some virtual meetings.
-Members will be required to access and use Microsoft Teams effectively as part of their roles, so will need access to a computer with a stable internet connection and a webcam.
+The SACs use Microsoft Teams and SharePoint as a platform to share documents and information and to hold virtual meetings.
+Members will be required to access and use Microsoft Teams and SharePoint effectively as part of their roles, so will need access to a computer with a stable internet connection and a webcam.

-The SACs hold up to six one-day meetings a year, usually in London, with occasional travel outside London, and provide additional input between meetings, and form working groups between meetings.
+The SACs hold up to eight one-day meetings a year, usually in London, with occasional travel outside London, and members provide additional input between meetings, and on occasion form subgroups focusing on specific short-term topics.
 The FSA may also request advice from committees on an ad hoc basis or in emergencies.

-The overall time commitment will depend on the extent of members’ participation in the groups’ meetings and FSA’s strategic needs, but a minimum commitment is expected to be around 10 days a year, including attendance at six meetings.
+The overall time commitment will depend on the extent of members’ participation in the groups’ meetings and FSA’s strategic needs, but a minimum commitment is expected to be around 15 days a year.

 Public Service Values